 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: South in North America, Much of South America, Pacific.
+Regions that saw, at least, a partial eclipse: South in North America, South America, Pacific.

 Eclipse Shadow Path

 The eclipse started at one location and ended at another.
 The times below are actual times (in UTC) when the eclipse occurred.
 This calculation uses a Delta T value of 69.4 seconds.

 |First location to see the partial eclipse begin||Jul 2 at 16:55:14||Jul 2 at 12:55:14 pm|

 |First location to see the full eclipse begin||Jul 2 at 18:01:11||Jul 2 at 2:01:11 pm|

 |Maximum Eclipse||Jul 2 at 19:22:58||Jul 2 at 3:22:58 pm|

 |Last location to see the full eclipse end||Jul 2 at 20:44:49||Jul 2 at 4:44:49 pm|

 |Last location to see the partial eclipse end||Jul 2 at 21:50:38||Jul 2 at 5:50:38 pm|